How to validate your startup idea before you spend $50K on dev

 TL;DR

-- Validate your startup idea in 4 stages: problem interviews, solution interviews, landing page tests, and a no-code or concierge MVP.
+- Validate in 4 stages: problem interviews, solution interviews, landing page demand test, concierge or no-code MVP.

-- If you cannot get 10 people to pay or commit before you build, rethink the idea.
+- If you cannot get 10 people to commit money or pre-orders before the build starts, rethink the idea.

 - Validation is not about proving you are right.
 It is about finding out where you are wrong before it costs $50K.